 Organic leather provides the natural element this style requires, while providing elegant and enduring construction with beauty.
 Ademo Buttercream, rich Baltic Saddle, deep Circo Mahogany, glowing Giovanni Limo are but a few examples of the more than 120 colors and finishes The Leather Sofa Company offer's in rich full grain leather and top grain leather to complement the Arts & Crafts style.
 With a variety of options for legs there are numerous choices to choose from to configure with this style.

-Whatever your style, The Leather Sofa Company has it in first quality leather furniture hand crafted with superior materials and exacting technique in our furniture stores in Allen, TX as well as all of our seven Texas showrooms.
+Whatever your style, The Leather Sofa Company has it in first quality leather furniture hand crafted with superior materials and exacting technique in our furniture stores in Dallas, TX as well as all of our five Texas showrooms.
 Shop our site and give us a call, or visit one of our showrooms in person for questions and assistance.
 Our knowledgeable staff will be happy to assist you.